RyanWoodzell/Sophomore-Workshop-Lab/README.md

 ## FileReaderEJR class
 Our FileReaderEJR class manages the user interface and handles the selection of articles and analysis options.

+### fileMovement Class
+Our fileMovement class amnages file movement for creating new topcis and adding/creating new articles.

+- ```createFolder()```: Creates a folder(new topic) for the user to input new articles
+- ```moveFile(String desiredPath)```: Moves a file from the desired filepath into the desired folder
+- ```addArticle(String desiredPath)```: Gives the user the option to move an article from their device or to input a text article by hand in the terminal.
+- ```createTxtFile(String articlePath, Scanner scanner)```: Allows the user to input an article manually.
+It records each line in the terminal until the user inputs a line with just "exit"
+- ```checkIfFolderExists(String folderName)```: Checks if desired folder exists already, returns a boolean.

 Key Features:

 - Reads articles from Olympics and Election topics.